 The Most Important Variable for Muscle Hypertrophy

-Several variables are important for muscle hypertrophy (growth), including how much weight you lift (intensity), how many total reps you perform (volume), and how often you lift (frequency), but there may be one variable that trumps them all…
+Several variables influence muscle hypertrophy (growth), including how much weight you lift (intensity), how many total reps you perform (volume), and how often you lift (frequency).
+But there may be one variable that trumps them all…

-Assuming that the intensity, volume, and frequency are sufficient, the most important variable for muscle hypertrophy is the amount of effort you exert.
-Put simply, if you want a maximum amount of muscle hypertrophy, then you must exert a maximum amount of effort!
+Assuming intensity, volume, and frequency are sufficient, the most important variable for muscle hypertrophy is the amount of effort you exert.
+Put simply, if you want maximum muscle growth, you need to give maximum effort!

 Go To Failure

-Research by Burd et al., 2012 shows that intensities as low as 30% of maximum strength, when lifted to volitional fatigue, are equally effective at stimulating muscle protein synthesis as heavier training intensities (∼70%-80% of maximal strength).
+Research by Burd et al. (2012) shows that loads as low as 30% of your maximum strength, when lifted to volitional fatigue, are just as effective at stimulating muscle protein synthesis as heavier loads (around 70-80% of your max).

-It appears that reaching contractile failure is required for optimal skeletal muscle growth.
-This can be achieved regardless of the repetition load.
-Manipulating variables such as time under tension or repetition-load may accelerate the time it takes to reach contractile failure by increasing muscle fatigue and enhancing the rate of motor unit recruitment, but they do not likely individually enhance MPS [muscle protein synthesis].
+It appears that reaching contractile failure is required for optimal skeletal muscle growth — regardless of the load lifted.
+Manipulating variables like time under tension or repetition-load may accelerate the time it takes to reach contractile failure, but they likely don’t enhance muscle protein synthesis (MPS) on their own.

 follow